nginx/unit-docs/source/howto/source.rst

       .. list-table::

          * - :samp:`--home=directory`
-           - Directory path for Java utilities and header files (required to build the module).
+           - Directory path for Java utilities and header files to build the module.

              The default is the :samp:`java.home` setting.